jillurdev/jillurdev/README.md

 ## 👋 Hello!
 Welcome to my GitHub Profile

-I'm **Md Jillur Rahman**, a **Senior Full-Stack Web Developer** with over **5 years of experience** in building scalable, high-performance web applications.
+I'm **Md Jillur Rahman**, a **Full-Stack Web Developer** working in this field since **2021**.

-I specialize in modern JavaScript ecosystems and love turning complex ideas into clean, efficient, and production-ready solutions.
+I specialize in building modern, scalable, and high-performance web applications using JavaScript ecosystems and enjoy turning ideas into real-world digital products.

 <img src="assets/bangladesh.png" width="18"/> Based in Bangladesh.